-Bear in mind that once a geodatabase is upgraded, previous versions of ArcGIS can view, but cannot edit, the geodatabase.
+Bear in mind that once a geodatabase is upgraded, previous versions of ArcGIS cannot view or edit the geodatabase.
 For this reason, you may wish to make a copy of the geodatabase and upgrade the copy, thus leaving you with both an original and an upgraded geodatabase.

 - 1. Start ArcCatalog.

-- 2. Right-click the geodatabase you want to upgrade and click Properties.
+- Right-click the geodatabase you want to upgrade and click Properties.

 - 3. Click the General tab.

 - 4. Click Upgrade Personal Geodatabase.

 - 5. Click OK.